iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/renting/rentProtectedData.md

 description:
   The rentProtectedData method allows you to rent a protected data item by specifying the price and duration.
-If the parameters don't match the current listing, the SDK ensures the transaction is valid to protect against front-running attacks.
+If the parameters don't match the current listing, the SDK will not submit the transaction to avoid paying gas fees for a transaction that would revert.
 ---

 # rentProtectedData